3allan/cr3bp/docsrc/kepler/properties.rst

     &= G(m_1 + m_2) \frac{d}{dt}\left(\frac{\mathbf{r}}{r}\right) \\
     &= \frac{d}{dt}\left(\frac{G(m_1 + m_2)}{r}\mathbf{r}\right).

+Finally, we can combine the first and last expressions since the derivative is a linear operation.
-Finally, exploiting linearity of the differential operator provides the conserved quantity, `\mathbf{A}`, referred to as the Laplace-Runge-Lenz vector\ :sup:`[`\ [2]_:sup:`]`.
+This provides the conserved quantity `\mathbf{A}`, the so-called Laplace-Runge-Lenz vector\ :sup:`[`\ [2]_:sup:`]`.

 .. math::
     \mathbf{A} = \dot{\mathbf{r}} \times \mathbf{h} - \frac{G(m_1 + m_2)}{r}\mathbf{r} \equiv \mathrm{const.}

 ..
 Important::
-    The Laplace-Runge-Lenz vector provides a **constant direction** *in the plane of motion of the two bodies.*
+    **There is a direction in the plane of motion of the two bodies that stays constant as a function of relative position and velocity!**

 Energy
 ------